GregTheMadMonk/tnl-noa/Documentation/Pages/main-page.md

 Similarly to the STL, features provided by the TNL can be grouped into several modules:

-> TODO: Each topic in this list should have a separate page or tutorial.

 - _Core concepts_.
   The main concepts used in TNL are the _memory space_, which represents the part of memory where given data is allocated, and the _execution model_,